fresho-dev/mancha/README.md

 # mancha

-`mancha` is an HTML templating library designed to be used as a `Gulp 4+` plugin, although it can also be used on its own.
-In essence, it is a stream transformer that can be used for simple but powerful server-side, compile-time rendering.
+`mancha` is an HTML templating library.
+It can work as a command-line tool, imported as a Javascript function, or as a `Gulp 4+` plugin.

 ## Examples